jhvanderschee/hugocodex/content/posts/creating-branches-of-nested-pages.md

     {{ if in $activeitems .File.BaseFileName }}class="active"{{ end }}

 I hope this helps you.
-If you have any questions, just contact me.
+If you have any questions, feel free to contact me.